-When a proficiency check, including IR, is performed and the holder has a valid: sCredit is valid towards the IR part in a proficiency check for: MPH type rating SE type rating (), and SP ME type rating ().
+When a proficiency check, including IR, performed and the holder has a valid: is Credit is valid towards the IR part in a proficiency check for: MPH type rating SE type rating (), and SP ME type rating ().
 SP ME type rating, operated as single-pilot SE type rating, SP ME type rating.

-SP ME type rating, restricted to multi-pilotSE type rating, (\) operation SP ME type rating (\).
+SP ME type rating, restricted to multi-pilot operation SE type rating, () SP ME type rating ().

-(\) Provided that within the preceding 12 months at least 3 IFR departures and approaches have been performed on an SP type of helicopter in an SP operation.
+() Provided that within the preceding 12 months at least 3 IFR departures and approaches have been performed on an SP type of helicopter in an SP operation.